What is the aim of the study?

 What do I get out of it?

-As a thank you for taking part, you should already have received £30 of high street vouchers.
+As a thank you for taking part, you will have received £30 of high street vouchers.

 As a thank you for your ongoing involvement and as a token of our appreciation we have also sent you a £5 high street voucher which is in addition to the vouchers already allocated to you by the project.